PedroGomes/puppet_modules/README.md

 Limitations:

 *  When installing, all java binaries paths are updated, but binaries that are exclusive to a post/previous version will still point to that version (ex java-rmi.cgi).
 Some of this binaries are also unacessary and should go to sbin.
 *  To make it fast, the files are copied in a tar.gz and extracted on site.
-This is a simple implementation that leaves the archive and a installation file in /var/tmp due to puppet nature.
+This is a simple implementation that due to puppet nature is only viable for a one time deploy trough puppet.

 ### Cassandra